hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 5. All RosterEntry/ies must have at least one gossip Endpoint.
 6. The RosterEntry/ies must be specified in order of ascending node id.
 7. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
-8. The roster must have a unique NodeId for each RosterEntry.
+8. The roster must have a unique NodeId for each RosterEntry, and the NodeId key must match the NodeId value in the corresponding RosterEntry.

 On the submission of a new Candidate Roster, the platform will validate the roster against these conditions.
 Note that a constructed `Roster` can be valid, but not accepted by the platform.